japb1998/homeWork_2/README.md

 <hr>

 ## My Respository
-this is the repo where all the magic is happening for Coding Quiz (https://github.com/japb1998/portfolio).
+this is the repo where all the magic is happening for my responsive portfolio(https://github.com/japb1998/portfolio).

 ## Files
 contains an index.html file with the bio, a portfolio.html with my current proyects and the technologies used for it and a contact.html file with the inputs to be contacted.